-- a.
-The 180 day period shall be suspended when a complaint involving alleged criminal conduct is being reviewed by a prosecuting authority or is being prosecuted at the local, state or federal level, or if the alleged conduct occurred in another jurisdiction and is being criminally investigated or prosecuted in that jurisdiction.
-In cases of an officer involved in a fatal incident, the 180 day period will commence when the completed criminal file is provided to the Prosecuting Attorney, and will only be tolled in the event criminal charges are filed. - (1) In the event an outside agency conducts a criminal investigation of a matter within the jurisdiction of the County, and the Sheriff's Office receives the completed criminal file with less than sixty (60) days remaining for the administrative investigation, the Sheriff's Office will have up to an additional sixty (60) days to complete its administrative investigation.
-However, in no event shall the investigation last more than 240 days. - (2) Compliance with this provision is required if findings are to be entered or discipline is to be imposed.
-Issuance of a Loudermill notice of intent to discipline will constitute conclusion of the administrative investigation for purposes of this section.
-(3) Nothing in this article prohibits the County from disciplining (provided just cause exists) an officer convicted of a crime.
+a.
+The 180 day period shall be suspended when there is a decision by the Executive requesting an inquest until the inquest is completed, and also when a complaint involving alleged criminal conduct is being reviewed by a prosecuting authority, is being prosecuted at the local, state or federal level, or if the alleged conduct occurred in another jurisdiction and is being criminally investigated or prosecuted in that jurisdiction.
+In cases of an officer involved in a fatal incident, the 180 day period will commence when the completed criminal file is provided to the Prosecuting Attorney.

-Puget Sound Police Managers Association - Captains and Lieutenants - King County Sheriff's Office January 1, 2009 through December 31, 2011

-181C0110

-Page 32

-COW Materials, Page 41
+(1) In the event an outside agency conducts a criminal investigation of a matter within the jurisdiction of the County, and the Sheriff's Office receives the completed criminal file with less than sixty (60) days remaining for the administrative investigation, the Sheriff's Office will have up to an additional sixty (60) days to complete its administrative investigation.

+17 (2) Compliance with this provision is required if findings are to be entered or 18 discipline is to be imposed.
+Issuance of a Loudermill notice of intent to discipline will constitute 19 conclusion of the administrative investigation for purposes of this section.

+20 (3) Nothing in this article prohibits the County from disciplining (provided 21 just cause exists) an officer convicted of a crime.